Project Planning a Step by Step Guide

 Step 1: Project Goals

 As a first step, it is important to identify the stakeholders in your project.
-It is not always easy to identify the stakeholders of a project, particularly those impacted indirectly.
+It is not always easy to determine the stakeholders of a project, particularly those impacted indirectly.
 Examples of stakeholders are:

-- The project sponsor.
+- The project sponsor

-- The customer who receives the deliverables.
+- The customer who receives the deliverables

-- The users of the project outputs.
+- The users of the project output

-- The project manager and project team.
+- The project manager and project team

 Once you have established a clear set of goals, they should be recorded in the project plan.
-It can be useful to also include the needs and expectations of your stakeholders.
+It can be useful also to include the needs and expectations of your stakeholders.

 Step 2: Project Deliverables